Your Board hereby presents the 59th Annual Report and the Audited Accountsfor the year ended 31st March 2020.

 EXTRACT OF ANNUAL RETURN

-Details farming part of the extract of the Annual Return in Form MGT-9 are given inAnnexure - 2.
+Details forming part of the extract of the Annual Return in Form MGT-9 is given inAnnexure - 2.

 Pursuant to Section 134(3)(c) of the Companies Act 2013 with respect to the Directors'Responsibility Statement your Board confirms that:

-(t) the directors have devised proper systems to ensure compliance with the provisionsof all applicable laws and such systems were adequate and operating effectively.
+(f) the Directors have devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems are adequate and operating effectively.

 PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS

-The company did not give any Loan or Guarantee or provided any security or makeinvestment covered under Section 156 of the Companies Act.
-2013 during the year.
+The Company did not give any Loan or Guarantee or provided any security or makeinvestment covered under Section 186 of the Companies Act 2013 during the year.

 MATERIAL CHANGES AND COMMITMENTS

-There is no change in the nature of business of the company during the year.
+There was no change in the nature of business of the Company during the year.

-earnings and outgo as required under Section 134(3)(m) of the Companies Act 2013 readwith Rule Sot the Companies (Accounts) Rules 2014 is given in Annexure -3
+Information relating to Conservation of Energy Technology Absorption and ForeignExchange Earnings and Outgo as required under Section 134(3)(m) of the Companies Act2013 read with Rule 8(3) of the Companies (Accounts) Rules 2014 is given in Annexure -3.

 CORPORATE SOCIAL RESPONSIBILITY (CSR)